Peaceful Camping Spots for a Winter Weekend Getaway in Southern California

 If you really want to get away from it all, come out here.
 The only way to access this campground is by hiking there from the Pacific Coast Trail or the Fish Creek Trail.
 There are two remote campsites out there that have nothing more than a picnic table and fire ring but plenty of fresh air and peace and quiet.
 You don’t have to be hiking the entire PCT to camp here, but you might get the chance to meet some interesting hikers who are resting for the night.

 Distance from SD: 141 miles to the tram, plus hiking to campsites

 Hop on the Palm Springs Aerial Tramway and take a ride 2.5 miles up the mountain in one of the world’s largest rotating tramcars.
 From the top you can hike to six campgrounds within seven miles of the tram.
 A permit to camp is only $5, but come prepared since none of these campsites have water available and there are definitely no stores nearby.
 While you’re there, you can take a hike up to San Jacinto Peak, the second-highest point in SoCal.

 Distance from SD: 164 miles

 There are a couple of ways to experience Joshua Tree.
-One way is to book a room at a hotel in town, then drive through the park to “ooh” and “aah” at the scenery from the comfort of your air-conditioned car.
-The other way (aka the better way) is to camp out in the desert to experience the total darkness of a starry desert night or a glorious J-Tree sunrise first-hand.
+One way is to book a room at a hotel in town, then drive through the park to "ooh" and "aah" at the scenery from the comfort of your air-conditioned car.
+The other way is to camp out in the desert to experience the total darkness of a starry desert night or a glorious J-Tree sunrise first-hand.
 There are nine campgrounds throughout the park where you can do just that.
-During the scorching summer months they are mostly first come, first served, but in the busier fall-spring season you’re better off making a reservation.
+During the scorching summer months they are mostly first-come, first-served, but in the busier fall-spring season you’re better off making a reservation.
 If everything fills up, there is always the alternative to pitch your tent on the BLM land outside the park.

 Distance from SD: 182 miles